glpi-project/docdev/source/sourcecode.rst

 * ``-l`` loop mode.

 Note that if you do not use the `-ncc` switch; coverage will be generated in the `tests/code-coverage/` directory.

+To run the JavaScript unit tests, simply run `npm test` in a terminal from the root of the GLPI folder.
+Currently, there is only a single "project" set up for Jest so this command will run all tests.